shaddyx/LaneJS/README.md

 — Apple Safari 2.0 or above.<br />
 — Opera 9.25 or above.<br />
 — Chrome 1.0 or above.<br />
+In theory, it should work on any web-browser, which supports JavaScript.

 Before looking at examples, let's have a glance at some basic concepts of this Framework.
 The core idea of Lane is that you define the layout of your page in a JavaScript file using JSON